Changes to health certificates for seafood exports to the EU

 Listed species include Pacific oysters, European flat oysters, Atlantic salmon, rainbow trout and decapod crustaceans (which include crabs, lobsters and prawns).
 Listed species can be identified in column 3 of the Annex of Commission Implementing Regulation (EU) 2018/1882

-If the listed species are farmed and exported to the EU alive, part II.2 of the certificate must be completed and signed by an OV.
+If the listed species are farmed (or hand gathered from the wild) and exported to the EU alive, part II.2 of the certificate must be completed and signed by an OV.
 It may be possible to strike through some sections of part II.2 (see section 6 below).

-If the listed species are farmed and exported to the EU dead for further processing (i.e. not for direct human consumption), part II.2 must be completed and signed by an OV.
-[We interpret 'processing' to mean any action that substantially alters the initial product, including heating, smoking, curing, maturing, drying, marinating, extraction, extrusion or a combination of those processes (see Article 2(m) Regulation (EC) No 852/2004)]
+If the listed species are farmed (or hand gathered from the wild) and exported to the EU dead for further processing (i.e. not for direct human consumption), part II.2 must be completed and signed by an OV.

-If the listed species are farmed and exported to the EU dead for direct human consumption, wrapping or packing, part II.2 of the certificate can be deleted.
+If the listed species are farmed (or hand gathered from the wild) and exported to the EU dead for direct human consumption, wrapping or packing, part II.2 of the certificate can be deleted.

 Wild fish, crustaceans and molluscs landed by fishing vessels are not required to be accompanied by a certificate with part II.2 completed.